prabhatravib/hexa/VOICE_AGENTS_README.md

 ## 🔧 Configuration

-### Customizing Agent Personalities
+### Customizing Instructions
-Edit `src/agents/voiceAgentConfig.ts` to modify:
+Edit `src/hooks/voiceAgentInitializer.ts` to modify:
-- Personality traits
-- Instructions and behaviors
+- Base instructions and tone
-- Conversation flows
-- Tool capabilities
+- Language policy combination
+- How external-data is emphasized at startup
+At runtime, use `updateSessionInstructions(session, newText)` from `src/lib/voiceSessionUtils.ts`.

-### Adding New Agents
+### Adding New Personas (optional)
-1. Create a new agent configuration
-2. Add it to the `VoiceAgentManager`
-3. Include relevant tools and instructions
-4. Update the UI components
+If you need multiple personas again, reintroduce a persona registry and call `updateSessionInstructions` from the frontend when switching.
+Keep the worker as a transport/external-data relay for consistency.

 ### Tool Integration
 Agents can use specialized tools: